tudelft3d/website/projects/geobim-benchmark/task2.md

 	.
 * **Section 5** - *Finalisation* (participants can deliver eventual further information or comments, agree with the use of data and deliver the processed models, both in native formats and IFC, before submitting their results).

-Participants can have the overall in-sight into the task through the [word-format results template](https://www.dropbox.com/s/6smxwmrbxwu465o/Task%202%20%E2%80%93%20georeferencing%20IFC.docx?dl=0).
+Participants can have the overall in-sight into the task through the [word-format results template](https://www.dropbox.com/s/d6m19x59tkddsk0/Task%202%20%E2%80%93%20georeferencing%20IFC.pdf?dl=0). *(Please note that the **online form has been improved with respect to this!**
+Our suggestion is to have a look at the whole task here and then do the tests while filling the online form.
+Thank you).*

 It is **really recommended to have a look at the whole task before starting.**